soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

 search.appverid:
 - MOE150
 - MET150
-description: "With a retention policy, you can decide proactively whether to retain content, delete content, or both - retain and then delete the content; apply a single policy to the entire organization or just specific locations or users; and apply a policy to all content or just content meeting certain conditions"
+description: "With a retention policy, you can decide proactively whether to retain content, delete content, or both - retain and then delete the content; apply a single policy to the entire organization or just specific locations or users; and apply a policy to all content or just content meeting certain conditions."
 ---

 # Overview of retention policies